 Seasonal moods are real!

-This time of year when the summer holidays are finished and the autumn season has started to set in, this is when moods begin to change.
+This time of year when the summer holidays seem so far away and the winter has really set in is when moods begin to change.

 Our moods adapt to temperature changes, time changes, light, and routine changes.

 Autumn is traditionally a time to “start again” and put in place some new goals to achieve.
-Yes, it is not just January as the new moon known as the harvest moon is also a time to reflect.
+It is not just January, the new moon known as the harvest moon is also a time to reflect.

 WHY IS IT CALLED THE HARVEST MOON?

 For several evenings, the moonrise comes soon after sunset.

 This results in an abundance of bright moonlight early in the evening, which was a traditional aide to farmers and crews harvesting their summer-grown crops.
 Hence, it’s called the “Harvest” Moon!

 It would give them much needed light to carry on harvesting into the night as the moon provided the lack of daylight hours.

 A spiritual time to reflect on the new beginnings that are on their way.